ManNjoro/kenyan_tax_calculator/README.md

 # kenyan_tax_calculator
-It's a calculator to calculate kenyan tax
+It's a calculator to calculate kenyan tax including nssf and nhif